MSREnable/InfoShare/README.md

 ## OS X Instructions

 Install NodeJS, Sass, Android Studio, and the Android SDK Platform 22 (from the Android SDK Manager).
-From the project directory, run `npm install -g cordova ionic`, 'npm install', `bower install`, and `ionic restore state`.
+From the project directory, run `npm install -g cordova ionic`, `npm install`, `bower install`, and `ionic restore state`.
 This should load all dependencies and generate android and iOS projects.
 Run `ionic build ios` or `ionic build android` to build the project for ios or android.
 To run on an attached Android device, run `ionic run android`.
 To run on an iOS device, you must be registered under the Apple Developer program.
 Once you are, you can run `ionic run ios` or open the xCode project under `.\platforms\ios` to deploy to your iPhone.